-7 Commitments not included in the environmental management plan
+7 Commitments not included in the EM plan

 Summarise any commitments made by the proponent that are not included in the EM plan (such as a commitments to assist a local community group).
-It should be clear how and when the commitments would be fulfilled.
+It should be clear how and when the commitments should be fulfilled.